An economic protocol for scalable, ecological production

 refine(8L oil)

 This cost tracking in disaggregate allows democratically assigning prices to certain resources and processes that are known to have harmful externalities, enabling prices for end products to be much more accurate.
-Allowing things like fossil fuels to be priced higher would increase the demand for less harmful energy sources.

 Cybernetics